-On June 22-23, 2017 the Budget Literacy and Transparency Working Group, representing a group of up to 15 countries in the Europe and Central Asia region, will hold discussions in Moscow, Russia on budget literacy, transparency and public participation.
-The Ministry of Finance of the Russian Federation and the World Bank will be hosting a conference on the results of the Russia Budget Literacy project, implemented in collaboration with the World Bank.
-As well as participating in this conference, the Working Group will also meet to discuss preliminary results from the International Budget Partnership’s Open Budget Survey on the availability of budget documentation, and the group’s future plans to review international approaches in public participation in the budget process, to build on their recent work on Citizens Budgets.
-The Group also plans to review the new Budget Transparency Toolkit, which is a self-assessment tool for countries, that has been prepared by OECD on a collaborative basis with other international bodies such as the International Monetary Fund, the Global Initiative for Fiscal Transparency and the International Budget Partnership.
+On June 22-23, 2017 the Budget Literacy and Transparency Working Group, representing a group of up to 15 countries in the Europe and Central Asia region, held discussions in Moscow, Russia on budget literacy, transparency and public participation.
+The Ministry of Finance of the Russian Federation and the World Bank hosted a conference on the results of the Russia Budget Literacy project, implemented in collaboration with the World Bank.
+As well as participating in this conference, the Working Group also met to discuss preliminary results from the International Budget Partnership’s Open Budget Survey on the availability of budget documentation, and the group’s future plans to review international approaches in public participation in the budget process, to build on their recent work on Citizens Budgets.
+The Group also rviewed the new Budget Transparency Toolkit, which is a self-assessment tool for countries, that has been prepared by OECD on a collaborative basis with other international bodies such as the International Monetary Fund, the Global Initiative for Fiscal Transparency and the International Budget Partnership.

 On June 22, 2017 members of PEMPAL Working Group on Budget Transparency attended conference Enhancing Budget Literacy, which will took place in Moscow, Russia.

 In December 2014, the World Bank in conjunction with the Ministry of Finance of the Russian Federation and in cooperation with the Ministry of Education and Science of the Russian Federation had initiated the joint project to enhance budget literacy in Russia.
 The development objective of the project was to develop a budget literacy training course for senior secondary school students and test it in three pilot regions.